Sandalwood: Fragrance

 Sandalwood oil has a distinctive soft, warm, smooth, creamy, and milky precious-wood scent.
 Its quality and scent profile is greatly influenced by the age of the tree, location and the skill of the distiller.
 It imparts a long-lasting, woody base to perfumes from the oriental, woody, fougère, and chypre families, as well as a fixative to floral and citrus fragrances.
 When used in smaller proportions in a perfume, it acts as a fixative, enhancing the longevity of other, more volatile, materials in the composite.
-Sandalwood is also a key ingredient in the "floriental" (floral-ambery) fragrance family – when combined with white florals such as jasmine, ylang ylang, gardenia, plumeria, orange blossom, tuberose, etc.
+Sandalwood is also a key ingredient in the "floriental" (floral-ambery) fragrance family – when combined with white florals such as jasmine, ylang ylang, gardenia, plumeria, orange blossom, tuberose, lily of the valley, etc. Its also acts as a versatile base that blends well with other woody scents like patchouli and cedar.

 Sandalwood oil in India is widely used in the cosmetic industry.
 The main source of true sandalwood, S. album, is a protected species, and demand for it cannot be met.
 Many species of plants are traded as "sandalwood".
 The genus Santalum has more than 19 species.
 Traders often accept oil from closely related species, as well as from unrelated plants such as West Indian sandalwood (Amyris balsamifera) in the family Rutaceae or bastard sandalwood (Myoporum sandwicense, Myoporaceae).
 However, most woods from these alternative sources lose their aroma within a few months or years.

 Isobornyl cyclohexanol is a synthetic fragrance chemical produced as an alternative to the natural product.

 Sandalwood's main components are the two isomers of santalol (about 75%).
-It is used in aromatherapy and to prepare soaps.
+It is used in aromatherapy, in scented candles and to prepare soaps.

-Idols/Sculptures
+Idols/sculptures

-Sandalwood lends itself well to carving and has thus, traditionally, been a wood of choice for statues and sculptures of Hindu Gods.
+Sandalwood lends itself well to carving and has thus, traditionally, been a wood of choice for statues and sculptures of Hindu gods.